-The Leon Levy Center for Biography offers four resident fellowships at the Graduate Center for the academic year beginning September 2014.
+The Leon Levy Center for Biography offers four resident fellowships at the Graduate Center for the academic year beginning each September.
 Awards include writing space, full access to research facilities, and a stipend of $60,000.

 "The Leon Levy Fellowship changed my life entirely… The Paper Garden: Mrs. Delany Begins Her Life's Work at 72 was the illustrated biography I wrote because the fellowship gave me the confidence to risk writing a 'collage biography' of an 18th-century collage artist."